Water-borne Diseases and You

 Salmonellosis

 Next to e. coli, salmonella is the next most infamous bacteria when we think of ‘bad germs’.
-Unsurprisingly, this bacteria type is one of the most common causes of diarrhea globally.
+Unsurprisingly, this bacteria type is one of the most common causes of diarrhoea globally.
 Besides being transmitted by contaminated poultry or dairy products, it is often spread through water that has been contaminated by domestic animals or pests.
 Given proper rehydration and rest, the condition itself is relatively mild, but can be highly persistent when improper hygiene practices result in continuous re-infection.

-• Cause: Salmonella bongoriand Salmonella enterica are species of salmonella that measure 0.5 microns in size and are killed at temperatures of 65°C and above
+• Cause: Salmonella bongori and Salmonella enterica are species of salmonella that measure 0.5 microns in size and are killed at temperatures of 65°C and above

 • Severity: Mild to moderate